alexandrelamberty/notes/pandoc/README.md

 ---
 author: Alexandre Lamberty
 title: Pandoc
-description: |
- Free and open-source document converter, widely used as a writing tool and as a basis for publishing workflows
+description: | Free and open-source document converter, widely used as a writing tool and as a basis for publishing workflows
 category: Markup language
-tags: ["writing","pandoc","markdown","converter","writing","publication"]
+tags: [writing,markdown,converter,writing,publication]
 created: 2021-10-23T20:38:59+02:00
 updated: 2021-10-23T20:38:59+02:00
 ---

 # Pandoc

 ## Usages